 DESCRIPTION OF DUTIES AND RESPONSIBILITIES

-Serving as a Foreign Service Health Practitioner in support of the employees of the United States Government and their eligible family members, a health practitioner may work independently or in conjunction with other Foreign Service medical personnel.
-The Foreign Service Health Practitioner duties include, but are not limited to, the following:
+Serving as a Foreign Service Medical Provider in support of the employees of the United States Government and their eligible family members, a medical provider may work independently or in conjunction with other Foreign Service medical personnel.
+The Foreign Service Medical Provider duties include, but are not limited to, the following:

-Foreign Service Health Practitioners are considered 'essential personnel' and are on call to provide services 24 hours a day, 7 days a week.
+Foreign Service Medical Providers are considered “essential personnel” and are on call to provide services 24 hours a day, 7 days a week.